galvestontx/malicious_prosecution/README.md

 ***Training For Beginners***

 For the training course, you will be using [this GitHub repository](https://github.com/freeCodeCamp/Rust-In-Replit/) as a boilerplate.
-To begin, click the following link to create a new REPL from the boilerplate:
+In Replit, click the RUN button, and follow the instructions given.

 ---